Enfield Biochar

 Overview

-Located in Enfield, Maine, the Enfield Biochar project involves the construction of a biochar pyrolysis pilot facility by Standard Biocarbon Corporation (“Standard Biocarbon”).
+The Enfield Biochar project involves the construction of a biochar pilot facility in Enfield, Maine, United States and is being developed by Standard Biocarbon Corporation (“Standard Biocarbon”).
 The project employs carbonization systems engineered and built by PYREG GmbH, a German net-zero technology engineering and manufacturing company.
-Through the process of pyrolysis, woodchips and sawdust from the nearby Pleasant River Lumber Company mill are converted into premium-quality biochar that meets specifications for the highest value applications.
+Through the process of pyrolysis (an illustration of the pyrolysis process can be found here), woodchips and sawdust from the nearby Pleasant River Lumber Co. mill will be converted into premium quality biochar.
 Biochar, short for biological charcoal, is a stable, porous, near-pure form of carbon which remains inert for centuries.

-The project is expected to prevent the release of approximately 90,000 tCO2e from entering the atmosphere over 30 years and generate an equivalent number of CO2 removal certificates (“CORCs”).
-CORCs are issued through the Puro.earth standard, a leading standard for carbon removal projects.
+Each dry tonne of biochar produced will result in a certain number of tonnes of emission removals with a certain permanence period.
+The Enfield Biochar project is expected to remove approximately 90,000 tCO2e of emissions over its 30-year project life and generate an equivalent number of carbon credits.
+The project is expected to be verified under the independent standard Puro.earth, a leading standard for biochar projects.
 Carbon Streaming also has a royalty on the 250,000 cubic yards of biochar that is expected to be produced and sold by the project over its 30-year life.

 Impact Highlights